Road Conditions and Spending by State: Are Taxpayers Getting Smoother Roads for Their Money?

 Total highway spend.
 Each state's total expenditure on highway capital outlays, reported in millions of dollars (FHWA Table SF-12A).

 Vehicle miles traveled.
-Annual vehicle miles traveled by state (Table VM-2) normalized spending and assessed the relationship between spending per lane mile and road quality after accounting for system usage intensity.
+MoneyGeek used annual vehicle miles traveled by state (Table VM-2) to normalize spending per lane mile and assess road quality after accounting for how heavily each state's network is used.

 Scope and limitations.
 Capital figures represent state highway agency spending and don't capture all local government spending on local streets and county roads, which may affect conditions drivers experience in some areas.
 Road condition data reflect 2023 measurements.
-The Road Roughness Index focuses on urban Interstate, freeways and principal arterials, which experience higher traffic volumes and deterioration rates than rural roads.
+The Road Roughness Index focuses on urban Interstate, freeways and principal arterials, which carry higher traffic volumes and deteriorate faster than rural roads.
 IIJA-funded projects still under construction aren't yet visible in roughness metrics.
-States with older infrastructure, harsh climates or higher traffic volumes require more spending to maintain the same quality level as states with newer roads or favorable conditions.
+States with older infrastructure, harsh climates or higher traffic volumes require more spending to match road quality in states with newer roads or more favorable conditions.

 Full Dataset